 Soon Barabbas heard a ruckus near the temple.
 There he saw a large crowd lining the street.
 From around the corner soldiers appeared, red capes flowing behind them, and following them on hands and knees was the Galilean on whose back was a rugged, wooden crossbeam.

 One wonders what was Barabbas’ response.
 Perhaps his eyes welled with tears.
 Watching the ragged man crawl down the stone road, Barabbas knew he himself should have been burdened with that crossbeam.
 Weeping, Barabbas thanked the God of Israel for his underserved freedom.

 Or, perhaps Barabbas snickered as he watched that wretched man struggling with his load.
 The Galilean probably deserved it.
 With that, Barabbas turned and walked away.
 Hungry and worried about his next step, he had better things to do other than worry about the death of some foolish prophet.

-What would your response be?
+What would be your response?
 You and I have so much for which to be grateful.
-[Tweet “Yet, in Jesus Christ we have something that far surpasses the most meaningful earthly benefits.”]
+Yet, in Jesus Christ we have something far surpassing earthly benefits.
 Like Barabbas, we should have carried that rugged crossbeam; yet Christ carried it for us, releasing us from sin’s prison.
-It is an amazing thing what that Galilean carpenter did.
+It is amazing what that Galilean carpenter did.
 Truly you and I should be more thankful for Him than anything else in our lives.